anas-md/dark-theme-landing-page/README.md

-# Dark SaaS Landing Page Template
+# Dark-themed Landing Page Template

 This project is a starter template for a dark-themed SaaS landing page.